cdurf1/cdurf1.github.io/docs/PIG/ig_ch_05_install.md

     **Email:** *&lt;Enter an email address for the superuser&gt;*

     **Note**: Additional Intel® Manager for Lustre\* software superusers as well as file system administrators and users can be created in the manager GUI.

 When configuration is complete, a message is displayed indicating the installation was successful.

+When configuration is complete, a message is displayed indicating the installation was successful.